vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 24 Cf. above, n.
 6 on p.
 529 and p.
 541.

 25 Spink 1983, 243.
 Shah 1984, 88.
 The divine figure in the Yogeśvarī Cave seems to be four-armed: the left upper hand holds the rosary, the left lower hand the club, the right lower hand seems to make a vyākhānamudrā, whereas the right upper arm is missing (cf. Shah 1984, 98).
 This early Saiva monument, just as the monuments at Mandapesvar ´ and Elephanta, shows the flourishing of the Pāśupata movement in the middle of the 6th century, when the movement’s home country came under the control of the early Kalacuris, who extended their rule to the northern Konkan, where these monuments are preserved (Spink 1983; cf. Mirashi in CII IV.1, xlvi f., cxlvii f.).
-The Kalacuri king Kr.s.n. arāja in an inscription of his son (Sam ´ . karagan. a) datable to ad 597, is said to have been devoted to Paśupati from the day of his birth (janmana eva paśupatisamāśraya parah., CII IV.1, 41).
+The Kalacuri king Kr.s.ṇarāja in an inscription of his son (Sam ´ . karagaṇa) datable to ad 597, is said to have been devoted to Paśupati from the day of his birth (janmana eva paśupatisamāśraya parah., CII IV.1, 41).